CAISO: Sex and Gender Justice

 The 2020 LGBTI Policy Agenda (developed by Alliance for Justice and Diversity) includes expanding protection against discrimination, as well as other important human rights issues and concerns.
 The Policy, launched in October 2020, includes 13 Action Points shared with all government ministries and agencies.

-These are specific calls to action to address the following concerns: State Capacity and Training on Human Rights; Discrimination in and Access to Employment, Healthcare, Housing and Goods/Services; Poverty and Homelessness; Comprehensive Sex Education; Gender Based and LGBTI Violence and Policing; Legislative and Policy exclusions and blindspots.
-The LGBTI Policy Agenda aims to direct the media, politicians, and other national stakeholders’ attention towards issues that are most important for local LGBTI+ communities.
+These are specific calls to action to address the following concerns: State Capacity and Training on Human Rights; Discrimination in and Access to Employment, Healthcare, Housing and Goods/Services; Poverty and Homelessness; Comprehensive Sex Education; Gender-Based and LGBTI Violence and Policing; Legislative and Policy exclusions and blindspots.
+The LGBTI Policy Agenda aims to direct the media, politicians, and other national stakeholders’ attention towards issues that are most important for local LGBTQI+ communities.